What is deception technology?

 How deception technology works

-This is the “all squares are rectangles but not all rectangles are squares” scenario.
+This is like the “all squares are rectangles but not all rectangles are squares” scenario.
 When people hear the term “deception technology,” they often assume you mean honeypots.
 Originally used in the 1990s, these are the first type of deception technology devised.
 However, since then, deception technology has evolved to encompass many forms and uses.

 Decoys are the most recognizable deception technology.
 These are fake systems or software that threat actors will try to attack.
 A honeypot is an example of a decoy.
 The goal of deception technology is often to “trick” threat actors into interacting with the decoy.
 As soon as the threat actor does this, the technology sends the security team an alert.